Spontaneous Salads:

-Yates Japanese Turnip Hakurei is a delightful addition to a salad.
-This variety produces beautiful white skinned turnips with a crisp, delicate-flavoured flesh.
-Also known as salad turnips, they are delicious raw, chopped or grated into salads, and excellent roasted or sautéed, or in soups and pickles.
+• Yates 'Hakurei' Japanese Turnips are a little bit special, and a delightful addition to a salad.
+They're quite unlike the familiar old-fashioned turnip, as these taste lovely when they're eaten raw.
+'Hakurei' produces beautiful little white skinned turnips with a crisp, delicate-flavoured flesh.
+Also known as salad turnips, they're delicious shaved, chopped or grated into salads, taste sweet when roasted or sautéed, and are right at home in soups and pickles.
 The leafy tops can be eaten like spinach.
+Pro tip: drizzle them with whisked olive oil and miso paste, then pop them in the oven to roast.
+Sensational!

-Delicious heirloom Grosse Lisse tomatoes have been enjoyed by Kiwi home gardeners for many years.
+Delicious heirloom Grosse Lisse tomatoes have been enjoyed by Kiwi home gardeners for generations.

 Yates Tomato Grosse Lisse is a heavy yielding tomato that has large round juicy red fruit.
 The clue is in the name – Grosse Lisse is French and translates roughly to “Big Smooth”.
 It’s a tall growing, vigorous variety that will need support with some stakes or a tomato cage.